 After 2015 many researchers began investing in poker bot technologies and AI algorithms, so it was obvious that we will soon face another challenge.

 Later poker bots like Libratus and Pluribus were able to beat real players in no-limit games.
-While it still requires a lot of resources to run such software, the progress is evident and it makes us question the future of online poker.
+While it still requires a lot of resources to run such software, the progress is evident, and it makes us question the future of online poker.

 One thing that helps them play exceptionally well is proper preflop hand selection, and you can grab your poker cheat sheet here to see how unexploitable ranges look in practice!

-2020 – COVID-19 changes poker landscape
+2020 – COVID-19 Changes Poker Landscape

 While online poker was keeping a steady interest from the players, live games were rapidly growing year after year, and 2019 was not an exception.
+Many tournaments were smashing the records, and the World Series of Poker had 8100+ players joining the Main Event, which was also the all-time best.

-However, it turned out that these players were not ready to leave the game, and we saw a massive spike in online poker interest during this time with many new players entering the scene, and that is likely to have changed poker landscape for the foreseeable future.
+Then, 2020 and COVID-19 came into our lives.
+Poker, like everything else in the world, was severely hit by the worldwide spread since all casinos and poker rooms were forced to close.
+However, it turned out that players were not ready to leave the game.
+We saw a massive spike in online poker interest during this time, with many new players entering the scene, effectively creating a “mini-boom” for the online poker landscape.

-The future of poker….
+The Future of Poker